• Skip to main content

 Some people find it comfortable to rest on a recliner chair.
 However, it might not be the best option for those who suffer from back pain.

-• The sleeping on back in the reclined position is best for those who suffer from isthmic spondylolisthesis.
+• Sleeping on the back in the reclined position is best for those who suffer from isthmic spondylolisthesis.

 • If you are one of them who suffer from back pain and find sleeping in this position helpful then you might as well invest in buying an adjustable bed so that you find the best body alignment and support for sleeping.